lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 ### Bishopric

-The bishop’s foremost responsibility is for the rising generation, including children.
-The bishop may assign a counselor to help in his responsibility for Primary.
+The bishop’s foremost responsibility is for the rising generation in his ward.
 The bishop or an assigned counselor meets regularly with the Primary president.

 The bishop and his counselors respond promptly to recommendations from the